Yves Debay

-Yves Debay (24 December 1954 – 17 January 2013), was a veteran French-Belgian war correspondent, who founded and reported for the French-language magazines Raids and later Assaut (Translation: Assault), which is published out of Boulogne-Billancourt, Paris, France.
+Yves Debay (24 December 1954 – 17 January 2013), was a veteran French-Belgian war correspondent, who founded and reported for the French-language magazines Raids and later Assaut ("Assault"), which is published out of Boulogne-Billancourt, Paris, France.
 He was the first Belgian journalist to be killed in Syria.

 Personal

 Yves Debay was born in Élisabethville, Belgian Congo (later Lubumbashi, Democratic Republic of the Congo).
 He first enlisted in the Belgian army in 1975 and later was a tank commander before turning to mercenary activities.
 In 1987, he became a French citizen.

 Career

 Yves Debay was a former soldier who later became a journalist specialising in military issues for war enthusiasts.
 In the late 1970s, Debay served in the Rhodesian Armoured Car Regiment during the Rhodesian Bush War, 44 Parachute Brigade in the South African army during the South African Border War and later had a career as a journalist writing for Gazette des Armes.
 Debay was one of the founders of Raids in 1986 and worked for the French-language magazine for over 20 years covering military and war issues.
 In 2005, he founded his own military magazine called Assaut, for which he served as publisher, editor and journalist.
 As a war correspondent, he covered wars in Afghanistan, both Iraq wars, Lebanon, the Balkans, Libya and Syria.